-Based on the initial public offering price of \$23.00 per share, we will issue 5,941,693 shares of restricted common stock to holders of unvested Class B Units to replace such unvested Class B Units and holders of vested Class B Units will receive an aggregate of 2,912,232 shares of common stock in the EQT Equity Conversion.
-Compensation cost of \$67.0 million will be recognized immediately and compensation cost of \$136.7 million will be amortized over the remaining service period.
+Based on an assumed initial public offering price of \$20.50 per share, which is the mid-point of the price range set forth on the cover of this prospectus, and assuming all of the Class B Unit holders elect to replace their performance-based unvested Class B Units to time-based shares of restricted common stock of Certara, we expect to issue 5,643,970 shares of restricted common stock to holders of unvested Class B Units to replace such unvested Class B Units and that holders of vested Class B Units will receive an aggregate of 2,810,853 shares of common stock in the EQT Equity Conversion.
+Assuming all of the Class B Unit holders elect to replace their performance-based unvested Class B Units to time-based shares of restricted common stock of Certara, compensation cost of \$57.6 million would be recognized immediately and compensation cost of \$115.7 million will be amortized over the remaining service period.
 To the extent that some Class B Unit holders elect not to replace their performance-based unvested Class B Units to time-based shares of restricted common, we would expect the number of restricted shares of common stock needed to replace such unvested Class B Units to decrease, based on the applicable vesting conditions of each individual holder.